 When you start DesktopServer Premium version 3.3 for the first time or after selecting the first option to “Stop or restart web and database services”, you will see a new checkbox that is titled “Enable Dreamweaver support”.
 When turned on, DesktopServer will perform extended rendering when viewing WordPress template pages directly in Dreamweaver.
 That is to say, template page files will render in Live View that exist in your wp-content/themes/[active theme] directory where [active theme] is your currently selected and activated WordPress theme folder.
 DesktopServer will also automatically create a Dreamweaver compatible site definition file when creating a new website, copying an existing website or importing a website archive (zip file).
 You can find the file in your website’s folder named as “dreamweaver.ste”. (i.e. ../Websites/www.example.dev/dreamweaver.ste).
 When exporting your website, DesktopServer will omit this file so you won’t have to worry about security risks (as the file might pose a security risk by revealing your server’s file paths to potential hackers).
 If you transfer your files to your server by another means, be sure to omit this file or simply delete it after importing your site into Dreamweaver as it isn’t needed after import.
-If you already have your website defined, you can manually create a site definition for your existing website by seeing my post titled, How to Add a Dreamweaver Site Definition for a Website.

 If you haven’t created a website yet, simply follow the directions in the post Getting Started with DesktopServer.
 Next, locate the dreamweaver.ste file in Finder (Mac) or Explorer (Windows) and double-click the file.
 Dreamweaver should start and automatically import your site and display the Manage Sites window or alternatively, you can import it using Deamweaver’s Site ?
 Manage Sites pull down menu, followed by clicking the Import button.
 You can delete the dreamweaver.ste file after importing it into Dreamweaver.
 The imported site definition file will automatically configure Dreamweaver to use DesktopServer as a testing server, pre-configured for a MySQL and PHP setup and to support Dreamweaver’s Live View mode.
 From the Manage Sites window, you can click the Edit button to view the configuration options or define additional servers to sync with.